 The team decided to perform both system integration tests (SIT) and user acceptance tests (UAT), which ensure the technical components work as expected and that the user’s needs are met, respectively.

-Using computer-aided translation software, or CAT tools, the team conducted more than 1,500 functional test cases to check that the system operated as intended and more than 175 interface test cases to validate that information was being shared between the different platforms.
+Using computer-aided translation (CAT) software the team conducted more than 1,500 functional test cases to check that the system operated as intended and more than 175 interface test cases to validate that information was being shared between the different platforms.

 Compliance and security